Yslamguly/bookshop_api/README.md

 # Online Bookstore

 This project is an API for an online bookstore which allows customers to easily browse and purchase books.
 The users of this app can do their shopping in a friendly user interface.
 The app is built using NodeJS and ReactJS, and data is stored in a PostgreSQL database.
 Postman was used for testing the API.
+For the front end please, visit the this repo [here] (https://github.com/Yslamguly/bookshop_front)

 ## Stack